pablos123/environment/README.md

 I came to the conclussion that defaults in general are better than anything else.

-I code a lot and a lot is scripting.
-Some of that code survives and I use it in my environment, other goes to my [gits](https://gist.github.com/pablos123).
+I code a lot, some of that code survives and I use it in my environment, other goes to my [gits](https://gist.github.com/pablos123).

 ## Managers